Chompasaurus/Getting-and-cleaning-data/README.md

 The script's major sections are:

 1. the function data_beast() reads in metadata and creates two subfunctions, each of which reads the test and train sections of the x and y tests, respectively, then returns the merged sets to the upper function.
-The variable name data goes               through a series of character replacements to extend abbreviations to full word descriptions.
+The variable name data goes through series of character replacements to extend abbreviations to full word descriptions.
 The factor levels for activity are assigned activity names to replace the numbers 1:6.
 Movement data is reduced to the subset of columns holding mean and standard deviation data.
 Finally the subset of movement data is column-bound with the test subject and activity descriptions, and the upper function returns the data required.

-    2.  the ddply function of the plyr package is used to create a seperate dataset of the means for each variable grouped by             which subject was testing and what action they performed.
+    2.  the ddply function of the plyr package is used to create a seperate dataset of the means for each variable grouped by
+    which subject was testing and what action they performed.

     3. A .txt file containing the table of means is written into the working directory.